icokovachev/Serverden-Homelab/readme.md

 ## 📚 Inspiration

-This repo is both my personal logbook and a resource for anyone curious about homelabs.
-Contributions, feedback, or ideas are always welcome!
+This repo is both my **personal logbook** and a **resource for homelab enthusiasts**.
+Contributions, feedback, and ideas are always welcome!

+---